Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-- If you care about replacing existing files or folder.
-The method will failed (return `false`)
+- If you care about replacing existing files or folders.
+The method will fail (return `false`)
 if a file is replaced.

 ```c++